nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Due to time and manpower constraints, several good-to-have features were considered for future developments.

 ### 1. Undo Command
-Several of the commands can create drastic changes to the data in Mass Linkers, such as `mod mark` which would mark every module for all students as taken and `clear` which would delete all the data existing in Mass Linkers.
+Several of the commands can create drastic changes to the data in Mass Linkers, such as `mod mark all` which would mark every module for all students as taken and `clear` which would delete all the data existing in Mass Linkers.

 Having an `undo` feature would be valuable to help users overcome the problem of executing these commands unintentionally and needing to revert the changes made.